Yuanyuan517/Yuanyuan-Li/index.md

 ## Professional Experience

-**Researcher in scheduling optimization of machine and worker**
+**Researcher in scheduling optimization of machines and workers**
 *Keywords: Industry 4.0, metaheuristic, optimization, scheduling, programming*
-March 2018 - Present
+ISMB, Italy, March 2018 - Present

+**Internship in the development of Risk Analysis module in synchro-modal supply chain**
+*Keywords: Risk analysis, prediction modeling, database*
+Fraunhofer IVI, Germany, April 2017 - November 2017

 You can use the [editor on GitHub](https://github.com/Yuanyuan517/Grow/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+## Education

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for